History

 The Media Food Bank began and continues as a ministry of First Church Media.

-It was officially founded in 1995 by who?, who started collecting food donations and making them available to anyone who had need on a weekly basis.
-A room in the lower level of the church education wing was made available to house the operation, and four other women from the church volunteered to assist one week a month.
+It was officially founded in 1995 by Marion Ergang, who started collecting food donations and making them available to anyone who had need on a weekly basis.
+A room in the lower level of the church education wing was made available to house the operation, and four other women from the church each volunteered to assist one week a month.

-After about three years who??? moved out of the area, but the other volunteers maintained the Food Bank's weekly distribution - and continued to do so until they were physically no longer able to do so.
-More vols along the way? increased capacity?
+After about three years Marion moved out of the area, but the other volunteers maintained the Food Bank's weekly distribution - and continued to do so until they were physically unable to do so.

-In the late 1990's the Food Bank was invited to become part of the larger county organization to start receiving food from both state and local governments.
+In the late 1990's the Food Bank was invited to become part of the Delco Interfaith Food Assistance Network (DIFAN), to start receiving food from both state and local governments.
 This shift required a reconfiguration in the lower level of the church, both to increase storage capacity and comply with more specific storage guidelines.

 In March of 2020, in response to the Covid-19 pandemic and a corresponding increase in demand and donations, the Food Bank was completely reconfigured almost overnight.
-Interior space had been tight for a while, but with new health restrictions the clients were no longer allowed in the building.
-This shift enabled further reconfiguration to store more food and other donations (when start doing non-food).
+Interior space had been tight for a while, but with new health restrictions, guests were no longer allowed in the building.
+This shift enabled further reconfiguration to store more food and other donations.
 After ballooning during the pandemic, the number of people served has remained much higher than pre-pandemic levels with increasing hunger and food insecurity.

-The Food Bank had been entirely volunteer-run until 2023, when two part-time staff members - one of whom, Paul Mickle, had been faithfully volunteering for most of the Food Bank's history - were hired to help manage the expanded operation.
+The Food Bank was entirely volunteer-run until 2023, when two part-time staff members were hired to help sustain the expanded operation.
+One of them, Paul Mickle, had been faithfully volunteering since he was 10 years old - for most of the Food Bank's history.

 After nearly 30 years, the Food Bank continues its mission in service to Delaware County individuals and families in need - thanks to ongoing community support from many donors and volunteers.